sangorrin/ac_playground/PREPARE_AUGMENTED_DATA.md

 ## Deploy a Runpod

 Network volume
+- Choose region where RTX 4090 availability is high (US-IL-1)
+- Give it a name `ac_results_volume`
 - Create a 100GB network volume to store the results longterm

 GPU pod
 - clikc Pods > Deploy a Pod
-  - Choose: GPU, Secure Cloud, Any Region
+  - Choose: GPU, Secure Cloud, Select Network Volume, Region US-IL-1
-    [Note] Do not choose Community Cloud (network problems)
-  - Additional Filters:
+    - Additional Filters: CUDA 12.8
-    - select same CUDA version as template (e.g. 12.8)
   - Select RTX4090
-  - Storage: set the size to 100GB (you can edit the pod to increase it)
-  - Attach a Network Volume storage with 100GB
-  - Select Pod Template
+  - Pod Template
-    - Runpod Pytorch 2.8.0
+    - Runpod Pytorch 2.8.0 (default)
-    - runpod/pytorch:1.0.1-cu1281-torch280-ubuntu2404
+    - Edit > 100 GB > Set Overrides
+  - GPU Count: 1 (default)
-  - Select On-Demand
+  - On-Demand (defalt)
-  - Check SSH Terminal Access and Jupyter
+  - Check SSH Terminal Access and Jupyter (default)

+[NOTE] The network volume gets mounted at /workspace.
+If not fast enough, use the runpod SSD disk (mkdir /word) Preparing the augmented data in /workspace is not slow and it is useful because you can stop the pod and still have the data in the networ volume.

 ## Accessing the POD via SSH